|

-CCTV is now a teenager.
+CCTV in museums is now a teenager.
 And

-just like one she feels she is misunderstood: Crimewatch programmes showing CCTV footage
+just like one, she feels she is misunderstood: Crimewatch programmes showing CCTV footage

 that is not clear enough to identify the victim.
 Movement activated